steqeq/0000/docs/how-to/rocm-for-ai/model-automation-and-dashboarding.rst

 Arguments
 ---------

-The following list of options describe some of MAD capabilities.
+The following list of arguments describe some of the MAD tool's capabilities.

 --help, -h
    Show this help message and exit